awsdocs/amazon-ses-developer-guide/doc-source/send-email-raw.md

 The Amazon SES API provides the `SendRawEmail` action, which lets you compose and send an email message in the format that you specify\.
 For a complete description of `SendRawEmail`, see the [Amazon Simple Email Service API Reference](https://docs.aws.amazon.com/ses/latest/APIReference/)\.

 **Note**
-For tips on how to increase your email sending speed when you make multiple calls to `SendRawEmail`, see [Increasing Throughput with Amazon SES](troubleshoot-throughput-problems.md)\.
+For tips on how to increase your email sending speed when you make multiple calls to `SendRawEmail`, see [Increasing throughput with Amazon SES](troubleshoot-throughput-problems.md)\.

 The message body must contain a properly formatted, raw email message, with appropriate header fields and message body encoding\.
 Although it is possible to construct the raw message manually within an application, it is much easier to do so using existing mail libraries\.